Does DoorDash Track Mileage? Free Mileage Tracker + Tax Deductions Guide (2026)

 For a Dasher who dashes 5 days per week and drives 10 miles each way to their dashing zone, the home office exception converts 100 miles per week — 5,200 miles per year — from non-deductible commuting to deductible business travel.
 At 72.5 cents per mile, that is an additional $3,770 deduction.

-How to Track DoorDash Mileage
+How to Track Mileage for DoorDash

-Method 1: Automatic Mileage Tracking App
+Method 1: Mileage Tracker App (Recommended)

 Pros: Hands-free.
 No manual entry.
 GPS data is strong audit evidence.